thingsboard/thingsboard.github.io/docs/samples/tektelic/index.md

  Smart Room Sensor is rejoining every time after the battery has been disconnected.
 ### Step 2.
 Configure integration with ThingsBoard
  ThingsBoard provides [MQTT Gateway API](/docs/reference/gateway-mqtt-api/).
- Device of special type in ThingsBoard that exposes MQTT Gateway API and will act as a bridge between Network Server and ThingsBoard.
  Network Server integration, in turn, uses this MQTT Gateway API.
  So sensors and gateways will be created automatically at ThingsBoard side.
 ##### Step 2.1 Add a gateway device in ThingsBoard